What's a Male Dog Called? More Than Just a Simple Answer

 Beyond "Dog": Exploring Male Canine Terminology

 While "dog" serves as the overarching term, encompassing both male and female canines, specific terms highlight the gender.
 The most common and universally understood term for a male dog is "male dog" or simply "dog" in informal contexts.
-However, the richness of language provides alternative terms, each with its own connotations and usage:
+That said, the richness of language provides alternative terms, each with its own connotations and usage:

-• Male dog: This is the most straightforward and widely accepted term, leaving no room for ambiguity.
+Male dog: This is the most straightforward and widely accepted term, leaving no room for ambiguity.
 It's suitable for all contexts, from scientific papers to casual conversations.

 The Cultural Significance of Canine Names